mapbox/Hecate/README.md

 #### `GET` `/api/data/features/history`

 Return streaming Line-Delimited GeoJSON of all versions of features that fall within the provided BBOX or Point.
 This includes the current version of the feature.
+Features in `delete` state will not be included as their geometries are not recorded.

 Note: All streaming GeoJSON endpoints will send the Unicode End Of Transmission, EOT (`0x04`) on stream completion.
 This can be used to ensure that a stream did not exit early.